stollander33/docs/docs/users/user_guide.md

 ### Containers builds

-All core RAPyDo images are automatically built and pushed on the Docker Hub.
+All core RAPyDo images are automatically built and pushed to the Docker Hub.
 You can download all required images by using the `rapydo pull` command.
 A project can extend a base image (e.g. to install additional libraries required for custom endpoints).
 Custom images can be built by using the `rapydo build` command.

 ### Interfaces

-Some nterfaces can be launched as containers to help with many services, such as swaggerui to inspect OpenAPI specs and adminer to accesso PostgreSQL, MySQL/MariaDB and MongoDB
+Some interfaces can be launched as containers to help with many services, such as swaggerui to inspect OpenAPI specs and adminer to access PostgreSQL, MySQL/MariaDB.

 All interfaces can be executed by using the `rapydo run` command.